kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 ## Summary

 With this KEP, SIG Release proposes to change the current Kubernetes release cadence from 4 down to 3 releases per year.
+This would start with the Kubernetes 1.22 release cycle.

 ## Motivation